What is squatting?

 Those who own residential buildings are in a much better legal position regarding squatters, as the police can arrest and prosecute a squatter.

-If a squatter wants to avoid doing anything illegal, then they should be aware that they should squat in a commercial building.
+If a squatter wants to avoid doing anything illegal, they should be aware that they should squat in a commercial building.

 Usually, squatters are very well organised, knowledgeable about their rights and run an efficient method for occupying commercial premises or land.